-Every fall, as part of the Homes for All MN legislative agenda setting process, the coalition hears policy proposals.
+As part of the Homes for All MN legislative agenda setting process, the coalition hears policy proposals for consideration on the 2022 legislative agenda.
 This process provides members and non-members an opportunity to participate in and influence the coalition’s policy agenda.
+The coalition will be returning to a one-year agenda for the 2022 legislative session.

-- The policy teams solicits and accepts policy proposal applications.
-Click here to see the 2018 application.
-Each applicant must also complete the Core Values Assessment form.
+- The policy team solicits and accepts policy proposals for amendment through applications.
+Click here to download the proposal packet.

-- Each applicant is given the opportunity to present its proposal at a policy team meeting.
+- All applicants are given the opportunity to present their proposals at a policy team meeting.
+These meetings will be held on October 26 and 28.

-- The policy team creates a draft policy agenda after hearing proposals, considering survey results, and weighing political realities.
+- The policy team hears and considers proposals, while using the scoring matrix to help evaluate proposals.
+The team then creates a draft policy agenda after hearing proposals, while weighing political realities.

-- The entire coalition adopts, rejects, or amends the draft agenda.
+- The policy team provides a recommendation to the entire coalition to adopt, reject, or amend the draft agenda.

-- The adopted agenda becomes the Homes for All legislative agenda for the upcoming legislative session.
+- The adopted items will be added to the full or support Homes for All legislative agenda for the upcoming 2022 legislative session.

 Who can submit an application?